traitecoevo/datastorr/README.md

 Simple data retrieval and versioning using GitHub to store data.

+**Warning: the functions in here are subject to rationalisation over the next little bit, especially as I harmonise the interfaces**

 ## The problem

 There are a number of related problems that `datastorr` tries to address.
 Mostly these fall into the category of: